saakethmm/al-folio/_posts/2024-06-23-intentions.md

 #### *Popular Takes*

-* Language and vision models based on deep learning (e.g., Transformers for language, CNNs for vision) have proved to be the best models so far successful (<d-cite key="antonello2024scalinglawslanguageencoding"></d-cite>, <d-cite key="margalit2024unifying"></d-cite>) in predicting held-out brain activity.
+* Language and vision models based on deep learning (e.g., Transformers for language, CNNs for vision) have proved to be the best models so far successful in predicting held-out brain activity <d-cite key="antonello2024scalinglawslanguageencoding"></d-cite>, <d-cite key="margalit2024unifying"></d-cite>.

-* By optimizing solutions for certain tasks across domains (e.g., object inpainting (CV), next-word prediction (NLP), robot stepping up a stair (robotics), etc.), representations to address those tasks will continue to improve and perhaps converge onto the brain (<d-cite key="hermann2023human"></d-cite>)
+* By optimizing solutions for certain tasks across domains (e.g., object inpainting (CV), next-word prediction (NLP), robot stepping up a stair (robotics), etc.), representations to address those tasks will continue to improve and perhaps converge onto the brain <d-cite key="hermann2023human"></d-cite>.

 #### *My Predictions*

-* Though we've been treating neural networks as black boxes since their widespread adoption in 2012, recent work in interpretability (<d-cite key="templeton2024scaling"></d-cite>, <d-cite key="marks2024sparse"></d-cite>) has shattered this notion.
+* Though we've been treating neural networks as black boxes since their widespread adoption in 2012, recent work in interpretability  has shattered this notion <d-cite key="templeton2024scaling"></d-cite>, <d-cite key="marks2024sparse"></d-cite>.
 Despite it being a work in progress, there are now clearer ways to reveal the role of circuits within the larger network.

-  * Combined with the first popular take above, this means we can intervene on the circuits in the neural networks to elicit some behavioral change, upon which we can observe the causal effect of this intervention on the brain predictivity (cite Grace Lindsay paper)
+  * Combined with the first popular take above, this means we can intervene on the circuits in the neural networks to elicit some behavioral change, upon which we can observe the causal effect of this intervention on the brain predictivity <d-cite key="lindsay2023groundingneurosciencebehavioralchanges"></d-cite>.

   * With enough brain data, we can directly train/fine-tune models to predict brain activity and peer into them using these methods.
-This line of work has already shown very cool results (<d-cite key="khosla2022high"></d-cite>, <d-cite key="luo2023braindiffusionvisualexploration"></d-cite>).
+This line of work has already shown very cool results <d-cite key="khosla2022high"></d-cite>, <d-cite key="luo2023braindiffusionvisualexploration"></d-cite>.

 ### AI $\leftrightarrow$ Neuroscience?

 But the story doesn't end there folks.
-There's a rising notion that the representations learned by artificial and biological neural networks are converging (<d-cite key="huh2024platonicrepresentationhypothesis"></d-cite>, <d-cite key="khosla2024privileged"></d-cite>).
+There's a rising notion that the representations learned by artificial and biological neural networks are converging <d-cite key="huh2024platonicrepresentationhypothesis"></d-cite>, <d-cite key="khosla2024privileged"></d-cite>.
 In other words, we're seeing some form of *representational alignment*.

 In my view, this idea, if shown to be valid, could have profound implications for a number of fields across science, not just cognitive science/neuroscience/AI.
 For instance, consider the question of how spoken words are perceived by humans/machines.
 If it were the case that the underlying representations are converging, this suggests that the high-level computations performed to get from language to comprehension are *also converging* (since the representations are the medium over which the computations occur) <d-footnote> Note: not necessarily the mechanism by which this is implemented, since things like weight sharing or pooling may not exist in the brain </d-footnote> (this is a difficult point that I'll cover in a later blog post).